target/react-native-svg-parser/README.md

 ## Developing: Lint test and build

-In order to develop locally you will need to install the peer dependencies.
+In order to test and develop locally you will need to install the peer dependencies (React and React Native).
 However, we have you covered.
 Just run this command:

 ```
 npm run install-peers